Frequently Asked Questions (FAQ)

-In the Scholars Pathway Program, students will complete a 4-year pathway program that includes four, in-person activities: a 1-week Transition-to-College bridge program for 20 rising first-year students, a 1-week Introduction to Indigenous Research Methodologies for 20 rising sophomores, a 3-day Pre-Graduate Research Institute for 10 rising juniors, and a 3-day Graduate Horizons for 20 rising seniors.
+In the Scholars Pathway Program, students will complete a 4-year pathway program that includes four, in-person (remote in 2020 and 2021) activities: a 1-week Transition-to-College bridge program for 20 rising first-year students, a 1-week Introduction to Indigenous Research Methodologies for 20 rising sophomores, a 3-day Pre-Graduate Research Institute for 10 rising juniors, and a 3-day Graduate Horizons for 20 rising seniors.
 All programs take place in the summer.
 The first-year and second-year programs are concurrent; likewise, the junior and senior programs are concurrent.
 The Scholars Program will focus on academic, co-curricular and campus life to help Native students acclimate and graduate from college.

 What are the major changes to the revised Scholars Program?

 In 2016-2019, the Scholars Program was originally designed as a three-week summer bridge opportunity for rising first year college students.
 In order to better serve more Scholars at different points in their college journey, College Horizons modified the programming into one-week opportunities for college freshmen, sophomores, juniors and seniors.
 From 2020-2022, the revised Scholars Program Pathway will be implemented.